 Artists such as deadmau5 have also used the platform to produce tracks live on the internet while chatting with fans.
 Livestreaming is also responsible for the critically acclaimed song "The Veldt" by deadmau5 and Chris James.
 Deadmau5 was streaming live while working on music and he received a message from a fan who wrote vocals for one of deadmau5’s unreleased songs.
 Deadmau5 literally asked his viewers if he should open the song or not; and the viewers said yes and he obliged.
 Within seconds of listening to the song deadmau5 was absolutely ecstatic and told everyone that it was exactly what he was looking for.
 He liked it so much he called his friend into the room to hear it, and contacted the singer minutes later.
 Who knows what would have happened if the viewers told him not to listen to it?
 Maybe we would have never heard one of our favorite deadmau5 tracks.
-Check out the full video below!

 Besides your traditional livestreaming, Twitch has a lot more to offer fans of EDM.
 TwitchCon is the annual convention held for fans and streamers every year.
 It allows people to come together and share their passion for Twitch and find new friends or collaborators.
 This also gives Twitch the ability to show off new features and ideas in front of some of their most loyal users.
 These conferences have been known to feature a very EDM-heavy lineup, featuring EDM legends and superstars like Steve Aoki, deadmau5 (of course), and Darude!
 Both deadmau5 and Steve Aoki are also known for using the site to stream themselves playing games or producing!

-Besides the live music aspect of Twitch, they offer their users and creators music resources.
+Alongside the live music aspect of Twitch, they offer their users and creators recorded music resources.
 They have created the Twitch Music Library, which offers royalty-free music for all streamers.
 This means you can use any of the songs in the library without worry of copyright infringement.
 Usually databases like this do not feature anything even remotely worth listening to, however this one is quite different.
 Just a quick scroll through the database shows you the absolute heat Twitch is bringing to the table.
 Songs from artists like Cookie Monsta, Dirtyphonics, Bonobo, and Funtcase, are all available for use.
 This is an excellent resource for the users, and is also great exposure for the artists, and will definitely help connect them to audiences they otherwise would not have reached.

-Twitch is definitely shaping up to be a huge part of the future of EDM.
+Twitch is shaping up to be a huge part of the future of EDM.
 With Twitch becoming more and more popular, don’t be surprised to see some big changes in the future!
 Every year this site is attracting more and more users, and with the deep-seeded relationship between EDM and technology, don’t be surprised to see Twitch integrated into your favorite music in ways you couldn’t ever imagine.